Sauver l'amour: Music, lyrics and versions

-Written and composed by Daniel Balavoine, the song deals with various situations of war and misery in the Third World (at that time, the famine ravaged the Ethiopia and there were some conflicts as the war in Iran / Iraq) and the music video shows certain of these situations.
-The verses use the same form of words to rhyme, but each verse has "its own identity through its musical color".
+Written and composed by Daniel Balavoine, "Sauver l'amour" deals with various situations of war and misery in the Third World – at that time, famine ravaged Ethiopia and there were some wars like the one in Iran / Iraq – and the music video displays certain of these situations.
+According to French chart expert Elia Habib, the verses use the same form of words to rhyme, but each verse has "its own identity through its musical color".
 "The first [verse] is smooth, in contrast with the second one in which percussion are very marked".
+The song is also available on Balavoine's posthumous best of compilations Sans frontières (2005) on which it appears also in a remixed version, and Les 50 plus belles chansons (2008).

-The song is also available on Balavoine's posthumous greatest hits compilations Sans frontières (2005) on which it appears also in a remixed version, and Les 50 plus belles chansons (2008).
+Charts performance

-Charts performances and covers
+In France, "Sauver l'amour" went to number 16 on 16 April 1986 on the SNEP Singles Chart, and reached number five seven weeks later, spending 18 weeks on the chart.
+On the over Eurochart Hot 100, it started at number 59 on 10 May 1986, peaked at number 47 and fell off the chart after 18 weeks.
+It also appeared for seven weeks on the European Airplay Top 50, with a peak at number 16 in its fifth week.

-In France, the single went to No. 16 on 16 April 1986 on the SNEP chart, and reached number five seven weeks later.
-It totaled 18 weeks.
+Cover versions

-"Sauver l'amour" was covered in 2005 by contestants from the fifth season of Star Academy on its album Chante Daniel Balavoine. and also by Valérie Dall'Anese.
+"Sauver l'amour" was covered in 2005 by contestants from the fifth season of Star Academy on its tribute album Chante Daniel Balavoine.
 Some members of Les Enfoirés performed the song which was included in their 1997 album Le Zénith des Enfoirés.